ashlab11/Time-Based-Bayesian-Optimization/README.md

 # BayesOpt
-Bayesian Optimization Algorithm for High-Cost Evaluations
+Bayesian Optimization Algorithm for High-Cost Evaluations.
+Paper available [here](BayesianOptimizationOverTime.pdf).

 This code is an addition to the existing Bayesian Optimization Package, developed [here](https://github.com/bayesian-optimization/BayesianOptimization).
 We change the [bayesian_optimization.py](BayesianOptimization_master/bayes_opt1/bayesian_optimization.py) file as well as the [util.py](BayesianOptimization_master/bayes_opt1/util.py) file to include **Expected Value Over Time**, a new acquisition function that takes into account both function values and the length required to evaluate them.
 Our work is found in [Main.ipynb](Main.ipynb), which utilizes an image recognition model defined in [imagerecognitionmodel.py](imagerecognitionmodel.py).
 We then analyze the values in [Analysis.ipynb](Analysis.ipynb).
 Our code is all open-source and is completely re-creatable after downloading the cifar-10 dataset online.
 Alternatively, our results are in [data](data), which can be analyzed freely.